 The best way to get to Perissa Beach is to drive for about 15 minutes from the village of Fira.
-But if you don’t have a car, you can take the public bus departing from Fira and take you there after 20 to 25 minutes.
+But if you don’t have a car, you can check Enjoy Travel for affordable cars to hire.
+Alternatively, you can take the public bus departing from Fira and take you there after 20 to 25 minutes.
 It’s also possible to reach Perissa Beach through a water taxi from the nearby Kamari beach.

 Heading to Greece?
 Read on!

 - Greece Beyond the Beaches: the Undiscovered Epirus

 - Things to Do in Athens, Greece: Top Attractions and Hidden Gems

 Naxos may not be as famous as Santorini or Mykonos, but it offers plenty for travellers looking for pristine soft sands to lounge around.
 So, if you’re looking to get off the beaten path, Naxos would be the perfect island to visit.
 It is home to Plaka Beach, one of the most beautiful beaches in Greece.
 In fact, a holiday in Naxos would not be complete without a trip to this beach.

 Plaka lies along the southwestern coastline of Naxos, about 20 minutes from the port.
 Despite being famous, it remains quiet and secluded, perfect for those looking for a tranquil spot to enjoy a relaxing holiday.
 There are also plenty of exceptional rental villas in Naxos, alongside one of the largest beaches on the island.